Virginia · South

 - Lone star tickNot established

-- Gulf Coast tickReported
+- Gulf Coast tickNot established

 Diseases found in local ticks

-Tick control in Winchester city County, VA
+Tick control in Winchester city, VA

-Professional tick control across Winchester city County usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
-It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in Winchester city County's more wooded towns.
+Professional tick control across Winchester city usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
+It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in Winchester city's more wooded towns.

-Most Winchester city County homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
+Most Winchester city homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
 Quotes are free, so it costs nothing to get a real number for your yard.

-Common questions about ticks in Winchester city County
+Common questions about ticks in Winchester city

-Every town in Winchester city County has its own daily tick-risk score built from local weather, habitat, and season.
+Every town in Winchester city has its own daily tick-risk score built from local weather, habitat, and season.
 Pick your town below for today's reading and a 7-day outlook.

-What ticks live in Winchester city County?
+What ticks live in Winchester city?

-Is Lyme disease common in Winchester city County?
+Is Lyme disease common in Winchester city?

-All towns in Winchester city County
+All towns in Winchester city

 Tick risk is local.
 Pick the town nearest you.